bonfire-networks/bonfire-app/docs/HACKING.md

 ### Initialise

-Yu need to clone this repository and change into the directory and then do some configuration:
+You need to clone this repository and change into the directory and then do some configuration:

 ```sh
 $ git clone https://github.com/bonfire-networks/bonfire-app.git bonfire